 – In Poland, our activities are focused on the area of research and development.
 Engineers and designers at the R&D centre in Wrzeszcz, Gdańsk, will work on breakthrough solutions in the field of 3D design and modelling to create the best orthoses in the world– says Lee Provoost – CTO and co-founder of Andiamo.

 With the help of the Alfabeat fund, Andiamo wants to continue the work on automating the processing of data obtaining from the 3D scanning.
-The data will be automatically transformed into a 3D printable model.
+The data will be automatically transformed into a 3D printable model find a seo agency in phoenix.
 So far, this process has been carried out by a qualified specialist.
 Information will also be collected and transferred to the platform to make the production more effective and cheaper.
 The team behind Andiamo also wants to improve the load-bearing capacity of the orthoses.

 – Our mission, carried out with a team of the top specialists, is to find a mass solution for problems in the field of orthoses .We expect that Andiamo products will significantly improve the quality of life of 50.8 mln people – patients and their families – in the next 10 years– says Samiya Parvez – Chief Families Officer and co-founder of Andiamo – who is listed by Forbes magazine as one of 100 Women Founders to follow.

 The co-founders of Andiamo are Naveed and Samiya Parvez – parents of Diamo. –Our son – born in 2003 – had a difficult birth, which led to cerebral palsy.He needed help 24 hours a day.
 The biggest challenge was getting his orthoses right.
 The process was very long and frustrating– says Samiya Parvez.

 Samiya and Naveed decided to create a solution that would help the disabled children and their families.
 Andiamo builds healthcare solutions to ensure that no child anywhere in the world has to wait more than a week for their medical device.